Drawing Features

 Maps - Stacks Integration

-You can see all Stacks used on your Map easily by clicking 'Stacks' in the main menu.
-This will show all Stacks used on your property and where they are located, as well as some high-level information regarding the Stack.
+You can see all Stacks used on the current Map by clicking 'Stacks' in the main menu.
+The "On This Map" section will only show Stacks used on the current property.

 Maps - Main Menu Stacks button